LostArtefacts/TRX/README.md

 - added ability to disable FMVs
 - added ability to disable cutscenes
 - added ability to disable healing between levels
+- added rendering of pickups on the ground as 3D meshes
 - added braid (currently only works in Lost Valley)
 - added support for more than 3 pickup sprites
 - added a choice whether to play NG or NG+